zold-io/zold/README.md

 * `GET /wallet/ID/age`: returns the age of the wallet, in seconds

-* `GET /wallet/ID/txns`: returns the amount of transactions in the wallet
+* `GET /wallet/ID/txns`: returns the number of transactions in the wallet

 * `GET /wallet/ID/debt`: returns the tax debt of the wallet in zents